| AS QUICK AS CAN BE based on

 "He'll be here," Harry answered tersely.

-| Top of Page ~ Bottom of Page | Slides and Directory |
+Top of Page ~ Bottom of Page | Slides and Directory |

-| At 9, the house phone rang and Lee let it go to voice mail for screening.
-After Tory's message clearly identifying the residence of Lee Ward and Tory Mann, the caller, an angry man, said, "Speedy Movers, you people stink!
+At 9 PM, the house land line phone rang.
+Lee let it go to voice mail screening.
+After Tory's message that clearly identified the residence of Lee Ward and Tory Mann, the angry caller, a man, began a diatribe.
+"Speedy Movers, you people absolutely stink!
 What does it take to get your attention?
-The cops?"
+Do I have to call the cops?"
 Lee picked up the receiver.
 "This is not Speedy Movers;" she explained.
-"This is not 206-789-4300.
-This is a private residence.
+"This is a private residence.
+You have misdialed.
+This is not 206-789-4300.
 No, I will not take a message for Speedy Movers."
 She hung up and turned back to Tory and Princess Artemisia.
 "What to do?"

 "This pick up and delivery message is for Speedy Movers," the voice began.

-The Princess hung up, evidently pleased with herself.
+She hung up, evidently pleased with herself.

 "You better square that away immediately," said Lee, frowning.